bellewills/Global-Perspectives-Blog/content/blog/speaker5.md

 Both talks underscored the need for holistic security—technical and ethical.
 It’s not enough to lock down data with cryptography if the power structures around that data remain exploitative.

-Thinking about this in the context of the IBM quantum talk, I realised that hackers will play a critical role in testing quantum systems too.
+Thinking about this in the context of the IBM quantum talk, I realised that hackers will play a critical role in testing quantum systems, too.
 As quantum encryption rolls out (something IBM is working hard on), hackers will be the ones probing it, ensuring it holds up in the real world.
 Just as Davis exposed the flaws in existing structures, future hackers will be testing the limits of quantum cryptography.
 This ties Gardham’s post-quantum focus and IBM’s quantum development to Davis’s activist approach.
 It made me ask: If we’re building quantum systems, who will hold them accountable?

 This echoes historical moments in hacking, like the release of the first “white hat” hacking tools in the late 1980s or the formation of the Electronic Frontier Foundation in 1990.
 As systems grow more complex, hackers have continually played the role of early warning systems.